ProjectAida/stats-generator/README.md

 * Notes

 ## Introduction ##
 This program compares two files, one with ground truth determinations made by a person and one with classifications derived from our software, to determine precision and accuracy of the system.
 This program was created by Yi Liu (@IanDing-Yi) of the University of Nebraska-Lincoln for Image Analysis for Archival Discovery.
+It is written in C#.NET 2.0.

 ## Installation & Set-Up ##